morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ### Cleaning process

-The first step will be to consider every time control with too few games as inexistant.
+The first step will be to consider every time control with too few games as inexistent.
 Volatility may be too high in these cases and we have no reason to deal with such outliers.

-Also, it's quite obvious that no titled player can have a 400 or 800 rating in rapid, 513 in blitz...etc... (as a baseline, if you didn't knew chess and wanted to start now, you'd be starting with 800-1000 rating right away).
-We will therefore delete these fide rating values, effectively "relabelling" them as "missing data".
+Also, it's quite obvious that no titled player can have a 400 or 800 rating in rapid, 513 in blitz...etc... (as a baseline, if you didn't know chess and wanted to start now, you'd be starting with 800-1000 rating right away).
+We will therefore delete these fide rating values, effectively "relabeling" them as "missing data".

 <details>